 Bosch dishwashers rated

-Bosch is a popular brand that sells dishwashers to suit every budget.
+Bosch is a popular brand that has dishwashers to suit every budget.
 But should you buy a Bosch?
 Find out what our reviews have uncovered.

 Put us to the test